 Famed for forests fragrant with cinnamon, see allspice, cocoa and nutmeg, Grenada is actually a three-island nation including Carriacou and Petite Martinique in the Grenadine chain of islands.
-Carriacou is a mecca for scuba divers and snorkelers and on Petite Martinique, many inhabitants build boats or make their living by fishing.
+Carriacou is a mecca for scuba divers and snorkelers and on Petite Martinique, many inhabitants build boats or make you feel as you have life on top of your boat.

 Back on the main island, this former British colony offers charming architecture, 300-year-old churches and narrow streets.
 Fort George and Fort Frederick date back to the 18th century.
 Restaurants and resorts centres line Grand Anse, a popular 2-mile stretch of sand.
 South and East of Grand Anse,other beaches line the coves of L’Anse Aux Epines, an upscale residential community.
 Head north to view Grenada’s rich agricultural and natural bounty.
 At Gouyave visit one of the nutmeg-processing stations or stop at the Grenada Chocolate Company, a tiny solar-powered cottage factory featuring antique machinery.
 The nearby historic River Antoine Rum Distillery is the Caribbean’s only water-powered mill still operating.
 Visit the plantation home Morne Fendue, a 1908 structure that serves lunch and now has guest rooms.